Guama1239/neiu-cs-321/README.md

 # **Application Name:**
-## 🏥  HappyClinic
+## 🏥  [HappyClinic]

 # **Project Topic/Objective:**
-* HappyClinic's objective is to provide a platform where primary care providers and their authorize employees input, maintain, and update patients' information in a more effective and efficient way
+* HappyClinic's objective is to provide a platform where primary care providers, and their authorize employees input, maintain, and update patients' information in a more effective and efficient way
 # **Motivation:**
 * I appreciate the effort my primary care physician provides, unfortunately,